Hazing Prevention

 • Feelings of shame or guilt

-Impact on Sigma Tau Gamma
+Impact on Sigma Tau Gamma:

-• Loss of reputation within the community, local area, and nationally
+• Loss of reputation within the community, local area, and

 • Loss of recognition for the organization